 We have all heard the saying that "you never get a second chance to make a first impression.”
 "First Impressions" shines a new light on business and casual styles for our male students, especially our male students of color, who are underrepresented in engineering, computer science, construction management, and additional majors at LSU.
 The event provides a venue that demonstrates the importance of a strong first impression when interacting with professionals in the corporate environment and networking with professionals.
 This event is hosted by the LSU College of Engineering Diversity Programs' student organizations - National Society of Black Engineers (NSBE) and Society of Hispanic Professional Engineers (SHPE) and the LSU Black Male Leadership Initiative Fellows Program.
 First Impressions is sponsored by Shell and Chevron.

-Over the past 37 years, the Recruitment into Engineering High Ability Multicultural Scholars (REHAMS) program has provided pre-college students an opportunity to explore engineering through a holistic overview of the field by presenting both the academic structure and career possibilities.
+Over the past 39 years, the Recruitment into Engineering High Ability Multicultural Scholars (REHAMS) program has provided pre-college students an opportunity to explore engineering by presenting its academic structure and career possibilities.
 REHAMS is open to rising 10th, 11th and 12th grade students, and female and minority students are encouraged to apply.
+The 2020 residential camp has been replaced with the Multicultural Engineering Tigers 2020 Introduction to Engineering summer camp and is offered to curious and motivated high school students.
+This online, real-time program gives high school students the chance to discover how engineers solve problems and to explore multiple engineering disciplines through LSU faculty-led presentations.
+These presentations are then followed by supplemental engineering activities that students can perform at home.
+Additional information can be found at https://precollege.lsu.edu/virtual#experiences.

-eXploration Camp for Inspiring Tomorrow's Engineers (XCITE) is a summer experience for rising 9th, 10th, 11th grade female students.
-The focus of the program is to introduce the students to the field of engineering and LSU through hands-on demonstrations, field trips, and contact with industry professionals.
+eXploration Camp for Inspiring Tomorrow's Engineers (XCITE) is a residential summer experience for rising 9th, 10th, and 11th grade female students.
+This engineering camp provides experiences for motivated high school girls who will interact with female role models and engineers.
+The focus of the program is to introduce students to the field of engineering and LSU through hands-on demonstrations, creative activities, field trips, and contact with industry professionals.
+The 2020 residential camp has been replaced with the virtual Halliburton Women in Engineering 2020 Introduction to Engineering summer camp, consisting of a series of Engineering 101 sessions and mini-projects.
+Additional information for the 2020 experience can be found at https://precollege.lsu.edu/virtual#experiences.